 Your credit rating is directly tied to the mortgage rate you’re offered.
 The lower your FICO score, the higher the interest rate you’ll receive.

-If your score has greatly improved since you closed on your loan, you should qualify for a lower mortgage refinance rate.
+If your score has dramatically improved since you closed on your loan, you should qualify for a lower mortgage refinance rate.

 7. Your Income Increased and You Want to Pay Off Your Mortgage Faster

 If your financial situation has improved and you wish to pay off your mortgage loan faster.

 Refinancing into a 15 year fixed rate mortgage will not only help you pay off your loan sooner.
 But they come with a lower refinance rate, as much as 1% lower than a 30-year refinance.

 A 15-yr mortgage will have a higher monthly payment.
 Make sure you’re able to afford the new mortgage payment.